Auxority/wot-mod-updater/readme.md

 # WoT Mod Updater

-Updates any mod of your liking automagically.
+Updates any mod of your liking from [wgmods](https://wgmods.net/) automagically.

 ## Usage